usgs/water-fcpg-tools/README.md

 On a HPC system you may need to load the correct Python module before building the Anaconda environment.
 This might be done with `module load python/anaconda3`

+#### Updating the installation

+Pull new changes from the repository using `git pull`.
+Then update the installation using pip `pip install pip install git+file:<Full Path to the FCPGtools repository> --upgrade`.

 ### Dependencies

 Dependencies for this work are largely taken care of via the anaconda environment specified by the yml file; however, the tools do rely on [TauDEM 5.3.8](https://github.com/dtarb/TauDEM/tree/v5.3.8), which needs to be installed and visible to your conda environment.